 Executive Director of NETWORK Sister Simone Campbell couldn’t disagree more with FioRito and Farnan’s abortion stance.
 In her opinion, the way to take care of the unborn is by taking care of their mothers with proper access to things like nutrition, housing, childcare and healthcare.

-She, like Bonnet, said Biden is someone will help bring the country back together.
+She, like Bonnet, said Biden is someone who will help bring the country back together.

 “He has a much better sense of governance and calm.
 What he says about governing for those that vote for him and those that don’t.
 I’ve seen him engage in what Pope Francis calls the ‘politics of encounter’ – meeting people, talking to people, hearing their stories,” Campbell said.